 - Cooking oil from a dish that’s been breaded or battered (like puff puff and buns) is safe to reuse up to 3 to 4 times.

-Keep these tips in mind when next you fry any food.
-Did you find this insightful?, please share on your social media platforms.
+You can now reuse your cooking oil.
+Did you find this insightful? please share it on your social media platforms.